5aWTF/mpd2hls/readme.md

 Ensure you have the required dependencies installed on your Linux system.
 You need `N_m3u8DL-RE` and `ffmpeg`:

 - For `N_m3u8DL-RE`, you need to install it separately.
-You can follow the instructions for installation from its official repository or website.
+You can follow the instructions for installation from its official repository - https://github.com/nilaoda/N_m3u8DL-RE.

 - For `ffmpeg`, you can install it using the package manager of your Linux distribution.
 For example, on Ubuntu or Debian, you can run: